 As a result, most of the time, an SSD has to write more than the amount of information you need it to store, which brings us to some interesting terms.

-The writing process on an SSD is so complex that it breeds half a dozen lingoes:
+The writing process on an SSD is so complex that it breeds half a dozen lingoes.
+To understand this type of storage well, you need to have them all in your vocabulary.

-- Write amplification: The phenomenon that an SSD has to write more than the amount of information the user needs to write on it.
+The terms refer to the phenomenon that an SSD has to write more than the amount of information the user needs to write, as mentioned above.
+The higher the write amplification, the shorter the life span of a drive.

-- Garbage collection: A process where SSD needs to reallocate pages of a block before erasing the entire block so it can write on that block.
+A process where an SSD needs to reallocate pages of a block before erasing the entire block so it can write on that block, as describe above.

 SSD endurance is generally presented in two ways: Terabytes written (TBW) or drive writes per day (DWPD).